brooklynrail/brooklynrail-platform/content/events/2020/07/culture-of-incarceration.md

 ---
 title: Culture of Incarceration
-summary: Ron Bechet, Keith Calhoun, Dolfinette Martin, Chandra McCormick, Rontherin Ratcliff, and Syrita Steib will discuss two exhibitions on the history of incarceration in Louisiana with Andrea Andersson and Mónica Ramírez-Montagut.
+summary: Ron Bechet, Keith Calhoun, Dolfinette Martin, Chandra McCormick, Rontherin Ratliff, and Syrita Steib will discuss two exhibitions on the history of incarceration in Louisiana with Andrea Andersson and Mónica Ramírez-Montagut.
 We will conclude with a poetry reading.
 people: